D61-IA/FisherGCN/README.md

 ## Performance

-The folowing table shows the average (after 20 runs) testing accuracy and testing loss on the cacnonical split the datasets, based on a GCN model with one hidden layer of size 64, learning rate 0.01, dropout rate 0.5, regularization strength 0.0005, and unified early stopping criterion.
+The following table shows the average (after 20 runs) testing accuracy and testing loss on the cacnonical split the datasets, based on a GCN model with one hidden layer of size 64, learning rate 0.01, dropout rate 0.5, regularization strength 0.0005, and unified early stopping criterion.

 | Model | Cora | Citeseer | Pubmed |
 | --- | --- | --- | --- |